luracoin/luracoin-python/README.md

 ## FAQ
 #### Why python?
 It's easy and fun.
 We don't need performance yet, we need more contributors.
+I will also create a Go implementation.

 #### Diferences with Bitcoin
 - 2 more bytes on the header (Nonce).